analiahojman/nodejs-market-trade-processor-api/README.md

 ##Node.js Trade Message Processor - API/Publisher Server

-This repo contains the source code of the Trade Message Processor API/Publisher Server.
+This repo contains the source code of the Trade Message Processor API/Publisher Server. <br>
-Author: Analia Hojman
+Author: Analia Hojman <br>
+You can post messages to: https://market-trade-processor-api.herokuapp.com/tradeMessages and see the results in real time in https://market-trade-processor.herokuapp.com/

 ##Tech Stack:
 + Node.js